Gao Qipei

-Gao Qipei (高其佩 (Gāo Qípeì); 1660–1734) was born in Jiangxi to a family of Manchu ethnicity.
-He had success as an official in southern China, but is best known today as a painter.
+Gao Qipei (高其佩 (Gāo Qípeì); 1660–1734) was born in Tieling to a family of Manchu ethnicity.
+He found success as an official in southern China; however, he is now primarily recognized for his achievements as a painter.

+Artistic Career

-He initially gained reputation as an artist who did landscapes and figures in traditional style.
-By age twenty, he became known as an eccentric who preferred using his fingers instead of a brush.
+Initially, he earned recognition as an artist who did landscapes and figures in the traditional style.
+By the age of twenty, he had become known as an eccentric, who preferred using his hands -palms, fingers, nails- in place of a traditional Chinese brush.
 This style had precedents as Zhang Zao also preferred finger painting, but Gao Qipei went further.
 He grew his fingernails long to make them more effective instruments, and used his entire hand to create a highly individualized style.